angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 <!--- ... -->
 ```

-To make it work, we have to change one last thing:
+To make the form work, we have to change one last thing:
 We need to adjust our data model to allow multiple topics: `newsletterTopics` becomes `string[]`;
 The validation doesn't have to be changed, since we already check for the `length` property which works perfectly with the string array.